 Moreover, as the climate continues to change, blooming seasons and weather become unpredictable and dangerous for the bees.
 But, there’s always something you can do to help!

-A big way to help the bees is by planting a pollinator garden at your home.
+A big way to help the bees is by planting a pollinator garden.
 By creating a botanical sanctuary, you give the bees a place to eat while also beautifying your land.
 Another way to help the bees is by supporting local beekeepers.
 In buying their honey, you’re giving back directly to the farmers, so that they can continue to grow their hives.

 Imagine a world without honey and honey bees.